Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 Input from [tracked devices](../api/UnityEngine.InputSystem.TrackedDevice.html) such as [XR controllers](../api/UnityEngine.InputSystem.XR.XRController.html) and [HMDs](../api/UnityEngine.InputSystem.XR.XRHMD.html) essentially behaves like [pointer-type input](#pointer-type-input).
 The main difference is that the world-space device position and orientation sourced from  [trackedDevicePosition](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html#UnityEngine_InputSystem_UI_InputSystemUIInputModule_trackedDevicePosition) and  [trackedDeviceOrientation](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html#UnityEngine_InputSystem_UI_InputSystemUIInputModule_trackedDeviceOrientation) is translated into a screen-space position via raycasting.

-> **Important:**
+> [!IMPORTANT]
->Because multiple tracked Devices can feed into the same set of Actions, it is important to set the [action type](./RespondingToActions.md#action-types) to [PassThrough](../api/UnityEngine.InputSystem.InputActionType.html#UnityEngine_InputSystem_InputActionType_PassThrough).
+> Because multiple tracked Devices can feed into the same set of Actions, it is important to set the [action type](./RespondingToActions.md#action-types) to [PassThrough](../api/UnityEngine.InputSystem.InputActionType.html#UnityEngine_InputSystem_InputActionType_PassThrough).
 This ensures that no filtering is applied to input on these actions and that instead every input is relayed as is.

 For this raycasting to work, you need to add [TrackedDeviceRaycaster](../api/UnityEngine.InputSystem.UI.TrackedDeviceRaycaster.html) to the `GameObject` that has the UI's `Canvas` component.
 This `GameObject` will usually have a `GraphicRaycaster` component which, however, only works for 2D screen-space raycasting.
 You can put [TrackedDeviceRaycaster](../api/UnityEngine.InputSystem.UI.TrackedDeviceRaycaster.html) alongside `GraphicRaycaster` and both can be enabled at the same time without advserse effect.